NathanTan/SeniorCapstone/README.md

    This section describes how to setup rc.local boot script to run <tt>start_mav.sh</tt>:
    1. Open <tt>/etc/rc.local</tt>:
       ```bash
-      vim /etc/rc.local
+      sudo vim /etc/rc.local
       ```

-   2. Add the following at the very end of the file, before the exit command:
+   2. Add the following at the very end of the file, before the <tt>exit 0</tt> command:
       ```bash
-      /home/pi/raspberry/start_mav.sh
+      sleep 5s && /home/pi/raspberry/start_mav.sh & # 5s delay is crucial to let pi to connect to wifi first
       ```